-But overall, it appears that both having critical knowledge and leveraging such knowledge (up to a certain extent) go hand-inhand in leading to good entrepreneurial performance in terms of growth in new markets such as emerging industries (Yamakawa et al., 2008; Yamakawa, Khavul et al., in press).
+But overall, it appears that both having critical knowledge and leveraging such knowledge (up to a certain extent) go hand-in-hand in leading to good entrepreneurial performance in terms of growth in new markets such as emerging industries (Yamakawa et al., 2008, 2013).
 Thus:

-Proposition 3.
-The more aggressive entrepreneurs turn their existing knowledge into actions, the more likely those entrepreneurs will be able to intermediate between potential buyers and sellers in order to create entrepreneurial opportunities and generate more wealth.
+Proposition 3: The more aggressive entrepreneurs turn their existing knowledge into actions, the more likely those entrepreneurs will be able to intermediate between potential buyers and sellers in order to create entrepreneurial opportunities and generate more wealth.